RELATIONSHIPS

 ‘Yes, I remember you saying that before,’ I said, ‘in fact, several times.
 But to me, this still sounds too abstract.’

 ‘Let me put it this way to help you understand,’ he said.
-‘For you to truly love is to experience the other in spiritual union.
-Love cannot subsist on its own but must authenticate itself in relationships; to love and be loved, as both the experiencer and the experienced.
+‘For you to truly love is to experience the other in a spiritual union.
+Love cannot subsist on its own but must authenticate itself in relationships to love and be loved as both the experiencer and the experienced.
 In the higher realms, there are unlimited manifestations of love, each expressing their uniqueness.

 ‘Understand that the essence of Elysium is relational; therefore, it cannot be defined in physical terms, whether they be streets of gold, harps, clouds, pearly gates or garish mansions.
 Instead, what is experienced is the projection of one’s inward affections.